 Most people know that flight attendant recruitment is difficult.
 It’s difficult because so many people want the job.
 Recently when Delta Airlines opened up 1,000 spots for cabin crew recruitment they had more than 125,000 applicants.
 The NY POST reported that by acceptance rate, getting the job at Delta is harder than getting into Harvard!

 Don’t let that deter you from applying.
-With careful planning you can separate yourself from the crowd by using my number one tip in landing airline stewardess jobs.
+With careful planning you can separate yourself from the crowd by using my cabin crew secrets and the number one tip in landing airline stewardess jobs.

 What is the number one tip for passing the Cabin Crew Interview?

 When looking up flight attendant interview tips there is a ton of advice.
 Some of it is helpful, while other tips I think will throw you off.
 As someone who had to interview twice to get hired, I can tell you that the number one things that would have helped me would have been to…

 KNOW THE FLIGHT ATTENDANT INTERVIEW QUESTIONS AND PROCESS AHEAD OF TIME

 With so many applications, airlines need a uniform way to sift through them all.
 This results in a formulaic approach.
 The best thing about this approach is that there are thousands of people that have gone through it that are willing to share their experiences.